SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 interested in.
 In the example above the minimal ini file is simply the two lines for <tt>input_file</tt> and <tt>output_prefix</tt>.</p>

-In summary, your should edit the `workflow.ini` changing it from:
+In summary, you should edit the `workflow.ini` changing it from:

     #key=input_file:type=file:display=F:display_name=input_file:file_meta_type=text/plain
     input_file=${workflow_bundle_dir}/Workflow_Bundle_HelloWorld/1.0-SNAPSHOT/data/input.txt